Five Spots to Eat, Drink and Be Merry Outdoors This Summer

 Find al fresco spot that you will anoint your local.
 Eat.
 Drink.
 Be merry.
 Repeat.

-Dine on and drink well, my friends.
+Dine on and drink well, fellas.